Hey party people!

 On Mondays, I’ve been sharing answers to popular party questions.
 You can find out when to send out invitations, how much food to prepare, the #1 party tip, how to set up a dessert table, and get a free party budget printable.

 Today, I’m going to try and answer a question from one of our fellow P4Pers.

 I have boy/girl twins that will be turning one October 3rd.
 Do you have any inexpensive ideas for a birthday party theme that would work for both genders?
 We’re on a strict budget but want to make it fun because we will have adults and children attending.
 Thank you for your time!

 First of all, thanks so much Amy for writing.
 Second of all, hats off to you.
 I know twins can be exhausting…then again…being a mom is exhausting. ;p Just know I think you rock!

-Here are a few themes I thought would work for a boy & girl, fun for adults, and keep money in your pocket.
+Here are a few1 yr old birthday party ideas I thought would work for a boy & girl, fun for adults, and keep money in your pocket.